m-icharia/SQL-Projects/README.md

-SQL Projects that are solely focused on Data Exploratory and Data Cleaning
+SQL Practice Exercise Projects that are solely focused on Data Exploratory and Data Cleaning